ibbaa/keepitup/README.md

 - Notifications can be sent on failure or when a network service goes down or up
 - A network task can be restricted to WiFi connections, i.e. it does not perform any action on mobile networks with potentially limited download data
 - The configuration can be exported and imported as a JSON data file
+- Intervals can be defined during which all background work is suspended for battery saving

 <b>Permissions</b>